 - Generate Currency: This replaces all their currency with new values.
 These values will be kept for all linked tokens and potentially overridden for non-linked tokens (see When it Automatically Generates Currency).

 - Convert to Lootable - This changes the actor sheet to a LootSheet5eNPC, deletes all the Feat and Spell items, applies damage to the rest of the items based on your settings, sets token privileges to Observer for players, and add a treasure overlay icon to the bodies.
 This allows players to steal that sweet cash and loot straight from the dead dude.
 Note that this only works on NPC actor sheets for tokens on the canvas.

 Friggin' Cool Macros

 This module also includes sweet macros.
-Basically, we got two of these bangers that work for selected tokens:
+Basically, we got three of these bangers that work for selected tokens:

-- Convert Selected Tokens to Loot - This macro takes each token and changes their actor sheet to LootSheetNPC, deletes all their Feat items, optionally applies damage to items, sets token privileges to Observer for players, and add a treasure overlay icon to the bodies.
-This allows players to steal that sweet cash straight from the dead dude.
-Careful with this one because it's actually deleting stuff from that instance of the actor (not the prototype).
+- Convert Selected Tokens to Loot - This macro takes each token and changes their actor sheet to LootSheetNPC, deletes all their Feat items, applies damage to items based on your settings, sets token privileges to Observer for players, and adds a treasure overlay icon to the bodies.
+This allows players to steal that sweet cash and loot straight from the dead dude.
+This can't generate currency for player owned tokens, non-npc actors, and actors that are already loot sheets.